 Erling Johansson’s art, whether in paintings, drawings, sculptures or filmic works, is an art of flows, of energies, of motion and change, expressed through radiant colours, confident yet lively brushstrokes or pencil lines, or pregnant shapes.
 Erling speaks of his work as something that is never static, it is something that expresses and recreates time, even the cyclic and infinite time of cosmos, all in motion.
 This is where the essence of his portrayed subjects meet with a benevolent cosmovision, perhaps such as the large painting Girl Playing with Flute, where a precisely and strong felt character and person is interwoven with the mythological motif of the fluteplayer, all set in the characteristic colours of Erling Johansson.

-Erling Johansson was born in 1934 in Sarvisvaara, in the municipality of Gällivare.
+Erling Johansson was born in 1934 in Sarvisvaara, in the county of Gällivare.
 He studied at the Academy of Arts in Stockholm from 1956 to 1960, and at the Ateneum Academy of Arts in Helsinki, Finland, from 1961 to 1963.
 Over more than 15 years he worked as portrait teacher at Gerlesborg art school.
 Erling Johansson has worked mainly with portraits in easel painting and drawings, but his practice also extends to public art works and artistic short films.
 Erling Johansson’s work has been widely exhibited in Sweden and France, and his work is represented in multiple public and private collections like the National Museum of Art and the Museum of Modern Art in Stockholm, The Governmental Portrait Collection at Gripsholm Castle, The city of Stockholm’s Portrait Collection, Gustav VI Adolf’s Collection and the collection of Region Norrbotten among others.
 He is also represented at museums in Finland and art collections in Europe and the USA.
 Over the years, Erling Johansson has received many artistic grants and awards, both in Sweden and in France.
 One of the most honourable recognitions he received was of being promoted to honorary doctor at Luleå University of Technology in 2007.